Discovering...

 | Essaouira | From 250 MAD | From 500 MAD | From 1,200 MAD | June - September |

-Prices are approximate and reflect 2025-2026 rates.
+Prices reflect 2025-2026 rates.
 Seasonal pricing can change without notice.
-Rates typically include breakfast.
-During Ramadan and national holidays, availability may be limited.
+During Ramadan and national holidays, availability may be limited and some riads close temporarily.

 Riad Courtyard